Radislav Krstić: Srebrenica genocide

 Krstić visited Potočari at least once, giving a television interview.
 The extent of his involvement in the ensuing Srebrenica Massacre is not known.
 The VRS separated the adult male refugees in Potočari from the others, and the latter were loaded to buses and transported to Kladanj.
-The former were taken in groups to isolated locations such as Čerska Valley, Kravica warehouse, Orahovac, Branjevo Farm, Petkovci Dam and Kozluk, where they were blindfolded, and executed.
+The former were taken in groups to isolated locations such as Čerska Valley, Kravica warehouse, Orahovica, Branjevo Farm, Petkovci Dam and Kozluk, where they were blindfolded, and executed.
 According to current data, more than 3,000 were killed, with over two thousand people missing.

 Seized VRS documents indicated that there were major logistical considerations provided for with regard to the fueling of transport trucks, transporting prisoners, provision of equipment to move earth for digging mass graves, as well as the assignment and provisioning of ammunition for the executions.
 The following coded communication was intercepted over unsecured lines between VRS Main Staff Security Chief Ljubiša Beara and Krstić, in which Beara was requesting assistance with the disposing of prisoners:

 RK: I will see what I can do, but it will disturb a lot.
 Please, you have some men down there at Nastić's and Blagojević's.

 LB: But I don't have any, and if I did—or if I did, I wouldn't still be asking for the third day.

 RK: Check with Blagojevic, take his Red Berets.

 LB: They're not there.
 Only four of them are still there.
 They took off, fuckers.
 They're not there anymore.

 RK: I'll see what I can do.

 LB: Check it out and have them go to Drago's.
 Krle, I don't know what to do anymore.

 RK: Ljubo, take those MUP guys from up there.

 LB: No, they won't do anything.
 I talked to them.
 There is no other solution but those 15 to 30 men with Indjić.

 RK: Ljubo, you have to understand me, too.
 You guys have fucked me up so much.

 LB: I understand, but you have to understand me, too.
 Had this been done then, we wouldn't be arguing over it now.

 RK: Oh, now I'll be the one to blame.

 LB: I don't know what to do.
 I mean it, Krle, there are still 3,500 parcels that I have to distribute and I have no solution.

 RK: I'll see what I can do.